NathStevo97/certifications-notes/kubernetes/CKAD/06_Pod-Design/03_Rolling-Updates-and-Rollbacks-in-Deployments.md

 - Changes can also be applied via the CLI directly, though this would not update the base definition YAML: `kubectl set image deployment/<deployment name> <image name>=<image name>:<new tag>`

 - Deployment strategies can be viewed in detail for a given deployment via `kubectl describe deployment <deployment name>`
-- For recreate strategy, during the upgrade process, one will see the deployment is gradually scaled down to 0 instances and back again.
+- For **recreate** strategy, during the upgrade process, one will see the deployment is gradually scaled down to 0 instances and back again.
-- For rolling update:
+- For **rolling update**:
   - Scaled down individually, old version is scaled down, then new version is brought up, this repeats per replicas.

 ## Upgrades